websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/invoking-a-service-locally.md

 # Invoking a Service Locally

-Service Builder services that are deployed to DXP/Portal are available to invoke from other classes in the same JVM.
+Service Builder services that are deployed to DXP/Portal can be invoked from other classes in the same JVM.
 These services are *local* to the classes.

 Service Builder services are Declarative Services (DS) Components, which means they're managed in a container.
 Consumers request components from the container and the container provides a matching component instance.